TheBanHammer/ToasterChan/README.md

 --- | --- | ---
 !active |  | Logs stats of how many users have been active within a period or how long since a user was last active.
 !add |  | Add user to the waitlist.
-!ban |  | Kicks and re-promotes the user who runs the command.
 !bl |  | Blacklists the current song.
 !discordreload |  | Forces the Discord bot to reload.
 !jointime |  | Logs the amount of time since the user joined the room (this session only).
 !ls |  | Skips the current song whilst also moving the user to position 5 in the waitlist.
 !lock |  | Locks the waitlist.
 !lockdown |  | Deletes all chat messages for users below Bouncer rank.
-!lotto |  | Take your chance and gamble 100 Nightcore Credits for the chance to be moved up the waitlist.
 !maxlength |  | Adjusts the max song length in minutes.
 !move |  | Moves a user to a speicifc position in the waitlist (will also add the user if they aren't in the waitlist).
 !nc |  | Checks a users Nightcore Credits.